dperique/Kubernetes_tutorials/Kubespray_cluster_operations.md

 can be scheduled.
 In such cases, recover the etcd cluster and potentially reconfigure Kubernetes API server to fix the issue.
 ```

+In reality, if one etcd node dies, we would fix it then rather than waiting for
+three of them to die.

 NOTE: If your etcd cluster is down, `kubectl` will not work.